 - At the end of the competition the overall winner shall

-be the team which has accrued the most points.
+be the club which has accrued the most points.
 However,

-- If there is a tie on points between two or
+- If points are tied between two or

-more teams, then the team with the highest
+more clubs, then the club with the highest

-- If a winner can still not be determined,
+- If a winner is still not determined,

 then the 'who-beat-whom' rule shall

-- If an overall winner can still not be
+- If a winner is still not determined, then

 be arranged at a neutral venue agreed with